 If you’re betting, make sure you know why.
 Just a vague notion is not good enough.
 Justify your choices.
 Once you get in this habit, you’re apt to discover that you have been taking actions for the wrong reasons – or for no reasons at all.

 You should do the same exercise before you call and – especially – before you raise.
-There are more experienced players than you might expect raising for faulty reasons, or without a clue as to the reason.
+There are more experienced players than you might expect who are raising for faulty reasons or who are without a clue regarding any reason at all.
 From today on, unless you have a reason to raise, don’t.
 That means never.
 Quite simply, I’m asking you to adopt the approach to raising where you first assume that you won’t raise and then argue yourself into a raise if you can.